lolnbalok233/TransmissionControlPower/README.md

 ## Can it brick my system
 If you have an old kernel or a kernel without BBR support, then maybe.
 It will mess with your current kernel if it fails to detect bbr as being a valid tcp congestion control algorithm.
 If you have a kernel that supports BBR, then it will not mess with your current kernel.

+This script is only tested on Debian KVM machines.
+It is **not** designed to work with other OSes.
+Use at your own risk.

 ## How to use
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/daycat/TransmissionControlPower/main/optimise.sh)